Arizona Crisis in Physics Education: how you, the school principal, can help

 reformed practice of teaching physics – Modeling Instruction.
 Each summer

-it offers workshops and content courses that would enable your present staff to
+it offers 3-week workshop courses that would enable your present staff to

 retrain and earn certification as physics instructors.
-Arizona Senate Bill 1038
+Arizona Senate Bill SB

-summers and a school year of ŇrefresherÓ evening classes.
-Information:
+little as two summers at ASU and a school year of ŇrefresherÓ evening classes

 would be glad to provide our surveys.
 If you want to examine them closely, we